GoogleCloudDataproc/spark-bigquery-connector/README.md

 ### Direct Streaming

 It does not leave any temporary files in Google Cloud Storage.
-Rows are read directly from BigQuery servers using an Avro wire format.
+Rows are read directly from BigQuery servers using the Arrow or Avro wire formats.

 ### Filtering